Vakataka dynasty

 Little is known about Vindhyashakti (r.
 250–270), the founder of the family.
 Territorial expansion began in the reign of his son Pravarasena I. It is generally believed that the Vakataka dynasty was divided into four branches after Pravarasena I. Two branches are known, and two are unknown.
 The known branches are the Pravarapura-Nandivardhana branch and the Vatsagulma branch.
 Gupta Emperor Chandragupta II married his daughter into the Vakataka royal family and, with their support, annexed Gujarat from the Saka Satraps in 4th century CE.
 The power vacuum left by the Vakatakas were filled by that of the Chalukyas of Badami in the Deccan region.
 The Vakatakas are noted for having been patrons of the arts, architecture and literature.
 They led public works and their monuments are a visible legacy.
-The rock-cut Buddhist viharas and chaityas of Ajanta Caves (a UNESCO World Heritage Site) were built under the patronage of Vakataka emperor, Harishena.
+The rock-cut Buddhist viharas and chaityas of Ajanta Caves (a UNESCO World Heritage Site) were built under the patronage of Vakataka king, Harishena.